Top 22 Examples of New Product Release Emails (2026)

 4. Elementor

-A single click redirects to a demo recording—in <40 words, readers can get the gist of the update email and decide whether they want to view the rest of the webinar recap within a minute.
+A single click redirects to a demo recording—in less than 40 words, readers can get the gist of the update and decide whether they want to view the rest of the webinar recap.
+The simplicity and bold CTA make this an effective update email.

 elementor-new-feature-roadmap-recap-email-example